RocketManRC/midimech/README.md

 To attach a hardware synth that supports USB MIDI (for example the Roland S-1), change the midi_out setting to the device name (e.g. "s-1" for the Roland S-1).

-Note that the midi_out setting needs to be in lower case,
+Note that the midi_out setting needs to be in lower case.

-To turn this into a USB MIDI device I use a matching pair of DIY wireless "dongles" made from ESP32-S3 microcontroller boards.
+To turn this into a USB MIDI device I use a matching pair of DIY low latency wireless "dongles" made from ESP32-S3 microcontroller boards.
 An alternative is a USB to MIDI adapter cable.